cjihrig/toolbag/README.md

 **THIS IS EARLY STAGE WORK IN PROGRESS**

 `toolbag` is a collection of tooling intended to be preloaded in a Node application.
-The tooling (heapdumps, runtime metrics reporting, etc.) communicates over WebSockets with a web server.
+The tooling (heapdumps, CPU profiling, runtime metrics reporting, etc.) runs within a Node process, and communicates with an external server.
 The web server provides insight into a running application.

 ## Running the Server